Top five things you don’t want to hear your kiddos say that’ll surely not simplify Christmas…

 4. Don’t attempt to conquer your Pinterest boards.

 Allow Pinterest to amuse you.
 Think of it as a free magazine subscription where you get to choose the articles.
 There will always be more crafts than time.
-And though I’ve only recently come to enjoy the ‘process’ of crafting, I can assuredly say that it is possible to craft too often.
 If I don’t think I have to cook everything in my Chatelaine magazine, then I also don’t have to complete everything on my Pinterest boards.

 5. Simplify your baking.